ILIAS-eLearning/ILIAS/components/ILIAS/TestQuestionPool/PRIVACY.md

 ## Data being exported
-- **Hint Tracking of Questions by User**:
-  The hint tracking data are included in exports of the test object where the information was gathered.
-The information is made available in result detail exports and archive-exports for long-term storage and can be triggered by accounts with edit permissions on the test object.
 - **Authorship of Questions**:
   Authorship of questions is exported with the questions.
 In the test question pool, this is the case when questions or the pool as a whole is exported by account with edit permissions on the test question pool object.